 A great way to remind students of their long-term progress is by building up a portfolio of work with them so they can look back themselves and see how far they've come.

-Also, it’s important that your visual materials are up to scratch, so make sure your slides look clean and clear and any videos you use are good quality.
+Also, your visual materials must be up to scratch, so make sure your slides look clean and clear and any videos you use are good quality.

 A one-note lesson will quickly become boring.
 So try changing the tone of your voice to introduce new activities or mix up the tempo of your class.
 Practice different skills like telling stories, giving instructions, and giving praise out loud to see how animating your voice can make a difference.

 And, again, make sure any audio clips you plan to use a good quality.